RaneemWael/University-Portal/README.md

 # University-Portal
-A university website/portal coded using JavaScript and implemented in VSCode with Node.js.
+A university website/portal coded using JavaScript and implemented in VSCode with Node.js, MongoDB and React.

 ## Description: